Hayden-Stegman/ComputerArc_TikTakToe/README.md

 decide to play.

 The biggest issue with this we have encountered so far is attempting to call the command in C++ as well as passing this string.
+After some playing with the issue we eventually resolved realizing that we forgot to add the Extern "C" void *FunctionName* to the top of our .cpp file.
+As well, we opted to switch from passing a string to instead passing the array that stores board postitons so that way we dont have to construct the string is MASM while also allowing the C++ function to be better defined.